jhauck2/JaySimG/README.md

 - At this point, the golf sim only supports connections to a PiTrac launch monitor.

 Sim Features:
 - The golf sim features a range mode with data readouts, club selection, and range session recording.
 There are a few more range features being planned at the momemnt but feel free to open an issue with any suggestions or areas of improvement.

+Platforms:
+- Linux
+- Windows
+- Mac (theoretically - this is untested).

 ### Future State
 Launch Monitor Support: